-Calabrian families are numerous, however, this is changing.
+The Calabrian family usually consists of many family members, however, this is changing.
 Families in the past were much larger.
 Some people had 6 to 8 children.
 Today, most people have between 1 to 3 kids.
 Family is very important in Calabria.
 There is a very close bond between family members.
 They help and support each other.
-The unemployment rate is high in Calabria but people seem to manage well thanks to the family.
+The unemployment rate is high in Calabria but people seem to manage well thanks to the family, especially the grandparents.

 The grandparents are the most important members of the family.
 The majority of them will live with their daughter or son’s family.
-Many children are raised by their grandparents even if mothers are also present.
+Many children grow up with their grandparents even if mothers are also present.
 Most men go to work while many women stay at home to look after their kids along with their own parents.
 This situation is changing as many women now want to work.
 This is when grandparents can look after the children.
 The grandparents also make most of the decisions.
+Some of them speak the ancient Greek language.
+Read more about this here.

 There are very few retirement homes in the South of Italy as many live with their families.
 Some grandparents stay in the actual home of their son or daughter or some of them may be lucky to have their own house either upstairs, downstairs or next door.
 They are never very far away.
 I have seen this in many households.
 The elderly are most respected in Italy.
 Grandparents are always present, especially for the Sunday lunch.
 Some of them do the cooking.
 I know an elderly woman who is almost 90 years old and she cooks every Sunday for about 20 people.